 The ezEngine base libraries (Foundation, Core) have been built to be fully cross platform.
 The corresponding unit tests are run on Windows, Linux, Mac and Android every day.
 There are some stubs for functions that are currently only needed on Windows, but implementing them is easy to do, when needed.

-Everything higher level (editor, tools, rendering) is only implemented for Windows 10.
-There is no Linux, no Mac and also no Windows 8 or lower support.
+Everything higher level (editor, tools, rendering) is currently only implemented for Windows 11.
+There is no (official) Linux, no Mac and also no Windows 8 or lower support.

 Networking & Multiplayer